seabassapologist/idea-no-hi-translation/lookup_tables.md

 * Per the romhacking forum notes, this table may also store some of the dictionary string
     * For example `$E8` actually appears to print two characters "博士" (the first two characters of dialogue in the script) which themselves are both kanji.
         * TODO map this table out better, because the above table seems to just be a reference to another table possibly
+        * Current Theory: These are all dictionary strings.
+If the references are indeed offsets to data stored linearly, different indexes point to differing lengths of data, and none of these match the number of bytes used to store character tile data in ROM (24 bytes)